A little bit about me

-Signposts to groups, support & further reading
+Signposts to groups, support + further reading

-We are often overlooked as we appear not to need any help managing our lives.
+We are often overlooked, as we appear not to need any help managing our lives.
 This is not the case, as shown by the comparatively high number of autistic adults who suffer with mental health problems such as depression and anxiety, compared with the general population.

-A note on language
+Some notes on language

-I now choose to describe myself as autistic, and understand that Asperger’s is just another word for autism (and is no longer a separate diagnostic term in the US).
-I also understand that for various reasons, including disliking functioning labels, some autistic people don’t like to use the term ‘Asperger’s’ (I’m one of them!).
+I now choose to describe myself as autistic.
+I understand that ‘Asperger’s’ is an outdated term for autism (and is no longer a separate diagnostic term in the US).
+I also understand that for various reasons, including disliking functioning labels, many autistic people don’t like to use the term ‘Asperger’s’ (I’m one of them!).

-High-functioning I do not believe functioning labels are useful (in fact, they are meaningless), so I try to avoid using the term ‘high-functioning’ (if I do, you will always see it written in inverted commas).
-I feel that this term belittles the struggles and difficulties of people diagnosed at the so-called ‘higher end’ of the spectrum (the spectrum isn’t a line, it’s more like a circle, so this makes no sense!) – just because my autism is not obvious or problematic to you, that doesn’t mean it isn’t causing me difficulties!
+I do not believe functioning labels are useful, so I try to avoid using the term ‘high-functioning’ (if I do, you will always see it written in inverted commas).
+I feel that this term both belittles the struggles and difficulties of people diagnosed at the so-called ‘higher end’ of the spectrum, and also ignores the gifts and strengths of those perceived to be at the ‘lower end’.

 And in any case, the spectrum isn’t a line, it’s more like a circle, showing an individual autistic person’s traits (often showing the ‘spiky profile’ that so many of us have, where we might ‘function’ very highly in some areas, but have huge deficits in others).